Not-Neon/FN-Tool/README.md

 # Credits
-FN-Tool is powered by Benbot API, Fortnite-API.com and FN-API.
+FN-Tool is powered by Benbot API, Fortnite-API, FN-API and Nitestats.API.

 ### Authors and Contributors